Optimizing a FastAPI service

 16 Mar 2025From my experience working at Simpl.

-- Firstly, for monitoring had integrated OTel telemetry metrics, and monitored critical functions used in API flow and what was is taking most time.
-Ensured this is not blocking main thread.
+- Firstly, for monitoring had integrated OTel telemetry metrics, and monitored critical functions used in API flow and checked which functions were taking most time to run.
+Also ensured OTel is not blocking main thread, rather running in background - by load testing before/after OTel integration on staging env.

 - Increased load on the service i.e increasing ALBRequestCountPerTarget from 120 to 600 step by step and monitoring -> Not sure why did increasing load optimized rsponse time?
 Probably because of service warming up better?